 The following information was taken from the ASTDR Toxicological profile for cobalt, published in 2004.
+Information on the references cited in this section (in parenthesis) can be found in the cited summary document.

 In animals, long-term exposure to cobalt-containing aerosols has resulted in effects on reproductive end points (see section 5.8.2).
 Testicular atrophy was reported in rats, but not in mice, exposed to 19 mg cobalt/m3 as cobalt sulphate over 16 days (Bucher et al. 1990; NTP 1991).
 Following exposure of mice to cobalt (as cobalt sulphate) for 13 weeks, a decrease in sperm motility was found at 1.14 mg cobalt/m3, and testicular atrophy was found at 11.4 mg cobalt/m3.
 A significant increase in the length of the estrous cycle was reported in female mice exposed to 11.4 mg cobalt/m3 for 13 weeks (Bucher et al. 1990; NTP 1991).
 No effects on the male or female reproductive systems were observed in rats similarly treated for 13 weeks (Bucher et al. 1990; NTP 1991), or in mice or rats exposed to up to 1.14 mg cobalt/m3 for 104 weeks (Bucher et al. 1999; NTP 1998).